 Intertegular distance (ITD) was measured as the shortest distance between the tegulae.
-For native bees of data collections 1 and 2, ITD was measured using a reticle eyepiece on a

-Motic SMZ-161-BLED microscope.
-European and American specimens of data collections 3 and 4 were measured using a digital microscope (Leica S8AP0 exotic SFR samples, and Keyence VHX-7000x for all other samples).
+For native bees of data collections 1 and 2, ITD was measured using a reticle eyepiece on a Motic SMZ-161-BLED microscope.
+European and American specimens of data collections 3 and 4 were measured using a digital microscope (Leica S8APO exotic SFR samples, and Keyence VHX-7000x for all other samples).

 Phenology and ITD may vary with climatic conditions, for example insect body size with temperature (Chown & Gaston, 2010).
 Measures of climatic conditions like temperature and relative humidity are commonly correlated (for example, Fornoff et al. 2021), therefore we only use temperature.
-We calculated mean spring (March - May), mean summer (June - August), mean autumn (September - November), mean winter (December - February) and mean annual temperature based on the WorldClim database (Fick & Hijmans, 2017), corresponding temperature maps were visualized in Fig. 1.
+We calculated mean spring (March-May), mean summer (June-August), mean autumn (September-November), mean winter (December-February) and mean annual temperature based on the WorldClim database (Fick & Hijmans, 2017), corresponding temperature maps were visualized in Fig. 1.
 Temperature data of each location used in phenological or ITD analysis were extracted using the 'raster' package in R (Hijmans, 2020).
-The database provides monthly temperature values as average of the period from 1970 to 2000 at a maximum resolution of 1km across all land surfaces.
-Monthly mean temperatures and plotted as reference information for phenological analysis (Appendix A: Fig S1).
+The database provides monthly temperature values as average of the period from 1970 to 2000 at a maximum resolution of 1 km2 across all land surfaces.
+Monthly mean temperature values were averaged to calculate the respective seasonal and annual mean temperatures and plotted as reference information for phenological analysis (Appendix A: Fig. S1).
 Pearson's correlation coefficient showed high correlation between the different temperature groupings, therefore only mean annual temperature was used for analysis.